samanyougarg/hanuman/earthlive_team.md

 <small>
 **Nontebeko Buthelezi**
-*BSc student in Civil Engineering at the University of KwaZulu-Natal.*
+*BSc student in Civil Engineering at the University of KwaZulu-Natal.*/ My research is on using an existing coastal water quality model to explore pollution scenarios on the Durban Bight.
 </small>

 <small>